A Tennessee Hospital Sues Its Own Employees When They Can't Pay Their Medical Bills

 A specialist in hospital billing practices says that if the hospital is suing a fair number of its own employees, it's time to examine both the insurance provided to workers and the pay scale.

-Given that the hospital is suing some of its own employees, "one would hope ... the hospital would look at the insurance they provide workers." says Mark Rukavina, a former nonprofit hospital consultant and currently a manager at Community Catalyst, a health care advocacy organization.
+Given that the hospital is suing some of its own employees, "one would hope ... the hospital would look at the insurance they provide workers," says Mark Rukavina, a former nonprofit hospital consultant and currently a manager at Community Catalyst, a health care advocacy organization.

 Methodist declined requests for an interview.
 It did not respond to specific written questions about the lawsuits it files against its workers or about how its policies reflect the values of the United Methodist Church.
 Instead, in a written statement, it said it is committed to working with patients who are having trouble paying their medical bills.